Outdoor kitchens make the perfect focal point for outdoor living spaces. If you're planning on building one, here's what you need to know.

 Permits and Building Restrictions for an Outdoor Kitchen

-“Anytime there is sewer, water, electric or gas, a simple permit and inspection is required,” says Gregg Cantor, president and CEO of Murray Lampert Design.
+“Anytime there is sewer, water, electric or gas, a simple permit and inspection are required,” says Gregg Cantor, president and CEO of Murray Lampert Design.
 He advises checking with local officials for permit requirements before you start your build.

 If you’re a member of a homeowners association (HOA), there may be restrictions on outdoor kitchens.
 Cantor recommends checking for any Covenants, Conditions & Restrictions (CC & Rs) in your HOA agreement as a first step.